cornerstonehq/devops-tech-test/readme.md

 ## Requirements

+This project should be forked into your personal account, and the work completed there.
+You should submit your repository URL when you have completed the work.

 When you first start writing new code in Terraform, you will typically need to perform a `terraform init`, to pull down the provider.

 You may also wish to check what your configuration will generate, you can do this with `terraform plan`.